-There are 1.6million Kenyans estimated to be living with HIV.
+According to the Kenya HIV Estimates Report 2018, there are 1.5million Kenyans estimated to be living with HIV.

 Oral PrEP of HIV is the daily use of ARV drugs by HIV-uninfected people to block the acquisition of HIV.
 PrEP is recommended as a prevention choice for people at substantial risk of HIV infection as part of combination prevention approaches.